tinkersaur/AvsAvrLibs/AvrScheduler/docs/010_readme.txt

  and an one additional task turned out too much for this little chip.

- It seems that it did not fail by much, and a small otpimization might improve the quality significantly.
+ It seems that it did not fail by much, and a small optimization might improve the quality significantly.

  However this would still keep MCU very busy, and for the purposes of this project it must remain responsive.
-For my particular project it is better just to use an additonal MCU.
-There are other possible future directions which might be more promissing;
+For my particular project it is better just to use an additional MCU.
+There are other possible future directions which might be more promising;
  see below.

  *** Tests ***